Maksim Kovalevsky: Life

-Maksim Kovalevsky was born into the Ukrainian noble family of Kovalevsky and spent his childhood in a manor near Kharkov.
+Maksim Kovalevsky was born into the Ukrainian noble family of Kovalevsky (of the Dołęga coat of arms) and spent his childhood in a manor near Kharkov.
 He studied at the Imperial Kharkov University under Dmitri Kachenovsky.
 He furthered his education in Berlin, Paris, and London, where he made the acquaintance of Karl Marx, Friedrich Engels, Herbert Spencer, and Vladimir Solovyov.
 He also became involved in the Masonic movement, contributing to its revival in Russia.

 After 1878, he read lectures in law at the Imperial Moscow University, where he studied the Russian peasant commune and legal institutions of Caucasian highlanders.
 Some of his materials were later used by Frederick Engels.
 Minister Ivan Delyanov did not approve of Kovalevsky's liberal views.
 In 1886, Kovalevsky was kicked out of the university and then settled in Western Europe, where he came to know all major sociologists and anthropologists of his day.

 His cousin's widow, mathematician Sofia Kovalevskaya, arranged for him a lecture program at the Stockholm University.
 He is portrayed as her lover and fiancé in the Soviet film "Sofia Kovalevskaya" (1985) and in "Too Much Happiness" (2009), a short story by Alice Munro published in the August 2009 issue of Harper's Magazine.
 Sofia was "adamant that she would not marry Maksim, fearing that if she did, he would begin to take her for granted and look for a mistress".
 They parted in 1890 and she died from influenza the following year.

 After the First Russian Revolution, Kovalevsky resumed his lectures in Russia (in the University of Saint Petersburg), became involved in politics, established a centrist party of democratic reforms (see Progressist Party), was elected into the first State Duma, and appointed into the State Council of the Russian Empire.
 In 1912 he was nominated for a Nobel Peace Prize.
 He was scheduled to take part in the peace negotiations for ending World War I but died in April 1916.
 The crowd that had attended the funeral at the Alexander Nevsky Lavra was enormous.